StarpTech/bootme/README.md

 - Handle nested queues, the order of execution is guaranteed thanks to [workq](https://github.com/delvedor/workq) package.
 - Define Before, After, Failure Hooks in the Task or after via Registry.
-- The recover routine of the task is triggered when nested jobs fail.
+- The recover routine of the Task is triggered as soon as a Hook or a Job fails.
+- Share configuration across all Tasks.
+- Access to Task results in hooks or jobs.

 ## Usage